To edit a dashboard, you must have the following prerequisites:

 In edit mode, you can add, move, edit, or delete tiles or filters, or edit the dashboard title.

-As you begin to make edits, the Save button appears.
+After you make at least one edit, the Save button becomes available.
 Click Save to save your edits and exit edit mode.

 Rearranging and resizing tiles